csc7/PP1_CI_TGC/README.md

 * Bootstrap:
     * To get started and install required links and scripts (in the HTML head and below the footer, respectively).
 Webpage accessed and code copied on June 10th, 2021, 00:23, from https://getbootstrap.com/docs/4.0/getting-started/introduction/
     * "Request Service" button for modal: code copied on June 10th, 2021, 00:14 from https://getbootstrap.com/docs/4.0/components/modal/
+    * Carousel in our-services page: copied on June 17th, 2021, at 5:50, from https://getbootstrap.com/docs/4.0/components/carousel/
 * Google:
     * Fonts: Baloo Tammudu 2 and Roboto, first imported on June 10th, 2021, 01:10, from https://fonts.google.com/.
     * Google maps: accessed on June 15th, 2021, at 16:18, at https://developers.google.com/maps/documentation/embed/get-started